Cardiff School of Technologies>Courses>Robotics and Artificial Intelligence - MSc/PgD/PgC

 Students are also encouraged to publish their work on blogs, EUREKA Robotics website, robotics apps stores, social media & press, and academic conferences to exchange knowledge and share learning & research outcomes.
 Critical peer review or expert reviews will be the development process towards generating new robotics design, problem solving, error debugging and failure recovery.

 Students are supported academically and pastorally by the Programme Team, led by the Programme Director.
 Each student is also appointed a Personal Tutor from within the School, who provides a point of contact for general academic and pastoral issues.
 The EDGE (Ethical, Digital, Global and Entrepreneurial) educational environment is embedded into every module, and most senior academic staff are Fellows of the Higher Education Academy (HEA) and Chartered IT Professionals (to-be) with real-world industry experience, coupled with the UK’s world-class quality of teaching.
-These are the profiles of some key teaching staff:

 Assessment